Most gas-based outdoor heaters are safe to leave out in the rain. However, using an outdoor patio heater in the rain is

 If you want to make the most of your outdoor spaces during the cooler seasons, outdoor heaters are a great choice.
 Once you learn to use these devices, they can serve as practical alternatives to building a fire.

 But compared to a fire, you may be wondering how an outdoor heater will hold up in the rain.
 Or perhaps you’re glancing outside right now watching a rainstorm coming down on your brand new outdoor patio heater.

 Outdoor heaters, by their definition, are meant to be used outdoors.
 As such, their designers usually take rain and snow into consideration.

-Can you leave outdoor heaters in the rain?
+Can outdoor heaters be left out in the rain?